Ada Škerl: Life

 Ada Škerl was born on 3 April 1924, in Ljubljana.
-During the Second World War, she was a member the Liberation Front of the Slovene Nation.
+During the Second World War, she was a member of the Liberation Front of the Slovene Nation.
 After the war, she enrolled for Slavic studies at the Ljubljana Faculty of Philosophy, as well as for dramatics at the Academy of Theatre, Radio, Film and Television (Ljubljana).

 Škerl worked at the publisher Mladinska knjiga for a period.
 She worked as a teacher in Škofja Loka for three years, then returned to Ljubljana.

 Between 1958 and 1982, she worked for Radiotelevizija Slovenija.

 Škerl would perform her poetic works on stage, earning her popularity and publication in literary journals.
 But after the Second World War, it was considered necessary to strengthen the national spirit towards the reconstruction of the homeland.
 Her poetry was rejected by the establishment.
 She was accused of petty sentimentalism and threatened with censorship.
 She withdrew from literary life for years after this attack.

 Škerl spent the last years of her life in Maribor.
 She died on 29 May 2009.